 Description: Students will build on what they have learned in Biology by applying skills and concepts from biology, chemistry and physics to solve real-life problems within the realm of forensics.
 All lab activities will involve simulated evidence that will be age-appropriate.
 The textbook does not include graphic photos.
-For sophomores, this course will be a good introduction to basic concepts in chemistry and physics.
-Upper-division students will be able to apply what they have learned in Biology, Chemistry and Physics.
+Forensics is an elective that applies the fundamentals of Biology, Chemistry, and Physics to the criminal justice system.
 This laboratory course will teach students about the theory, concepts, and applications of a full-service crime laboratory.
 It will include units in chemistry, physics, geology, biology, document examination, photography, toxicology, and fingerprinting.
 Students will be instructed on how laboratory scientists analyze physical evidence, document evidence during laboratory analysis, and present results during testimony upon request of the attorney.
-Biotechnology skills practiced throughout the year.